Kitchen Concoctions

 SWEET AND SMOKY BBQ DRY RUB {PLUS FATHER’S DAY GRILLING GIFT BASKET}

 While I was at Walmart stocking up on Father’s Day cards and my grilling gift basket supplies, I also grabbed a few more greeting cards that I needed for other upcoming special occasions.
-You see, not only is Father’s Day right around the corner, but our immediate family has six birthdays during the summer, with two the week after Father’s Day, AND my sister just had a baby, so I wanted to grab a card and something special to send to her.
+You see, not only is Father’s Day right around the corner, but our immediate family has six birthdays during the summer, with two the week after Father’s Day, AND a friend just had a baby, so I wanted to grab a card and something special to send to her.

 I’m pretty please at how my Father’s Day grilling gift basket turned out and the Sweet and Smoky BBQ Dry Rub is my go to homemade dry rub, perfect for pretty much anything you want to throw on the grill, from chicken to veggies, and is a great spice blend to have on hand all summer long.